fastrizwaan/Martian-Wheel/README.md

 Designed for Gnome shell.

-Had issues with Adwaita icon theme, especially the mimetypes have almost invisible border.
+I was Not Satisfied with Adwaita icon theme, especially the mimetypes have almost invisible border.
 The mimetypes also do not look that consistent like that of application icons.
 Hence I have designed using inspiration from my old Klassic Icon theme and Paper icon theme and Boston icon theme and using some of the Martian Wheel colors.

 ![GitHub Logo](/Martian-Wheel-Icons-Preview.svg)